I was speaking to my 16-year-old son the other day, and he had some questions. Like.

 3. A Decent Credit Score

-If your score is below 580 you should work on improving your score before applying for a mortgage.
-Check out our tips to raising your credit score fast.
+If your score is below 580, you should work on improving your score before applying for a mortgage.
+Check out our tips for raising your credit score fast.

 Mortgages don’t have to be complicated.
-Make sure you work with an experience real estate agent and loan officer who can walk you through the home buying process from start to finish.
+Make sure you work with an experienced real estate agent and loan officer who can walk you through the home buying process from start to finish.

 Do you think you’re ready to get a mortgage?